 Thanks to “The Secret” and Oprah bringing us vision boards back in 2009, this time of the year is when most of us break out old magazines and get our scrapbook on in hopes of a breakthrough (or few) in the new year.
 I am one of these many “collage-making-dreamers,” and can’t wait to meet up with my Harlem girls this Sunday for our annual vision board making party.
 However as I prepare to glue stick my hopes and dreams to card stock yet again, I wanted to share how I “write my vision, and make it plain.”
-My 2016 pregame was a success so now I know that this year’s board will be far more than an art project.
-May these tips help you turn your annual crafting experience into your 2016 reality.
+May these tips help you turn this popular annual crafting experience into reality.

 Write The Vision

 When I first started making vision boards I would spend majority of the time flipping through magazines at lightning speed.
 Only to end up either reading an article that I must have missed the first time I read the magazine, or trying to figure out if I too could pull off a purple smokey eye.
 Hello distracted.com.
 Then, once I finally regained my focus I would end up just cutting out what piqued my interest at first glance.
 Maybe it was in line with what I wanted for the year, maybe it wasn’t?
 Who knows.
-So this year before I even crack open a magazine or break out the scissors I decided to write out my vision in list form first.
-It’s honestly pretty incredible and I feel super focused to create a vision board with purpose now.
+So now, before I even crack open a magazine or break out the scissors, I write out my vision in list form first.
+Not only is this step pretty incredible, it also helps me feel super focused to create a vision board with purpose.

 Make All The Boards